Healthy Gums = Healthy Body

 Another health risk associated with gum disease is pancreatic cancer.
 Researchers from the Harvard School of Public Health studied more than 51,000 male health professionals and found that those with periodontal disease had a two-fold increase in the risk of pancreatic cancer, even when they had never smoked.
 Some of the researchers speculate that the chronic inflammation of gum disease increased the levels of carcinogenic compounds picked up and spread throughout the body.

-Gum disease is also associated with the development of osteoporosis, and this topic is addressed in the section on Menopause and Gum Disease.
+Gum disease is also associated with the development of osteoporosis, and this topic is addressed in the pages on Menopause and Gum Disease.